dan-r/HomeAssistant-Ohme/README.md

     * Max Charge - Forces the connected car to charge regardless of set schedule
     * Pause Charge - Pauses an ongoing charge
 * Inputs - **If in a charge session, these change the active charge.
 If disconnected, they change your first schedule.**
+    * Number
-    * Number: Target Percentage - Change the target battery percentage
+        * Target Percentage - Change the target battery percentage
+        * Preconditioning - Change pre-conditioning time.
+0 is off
+    * Time
-    * Time: Target Time - Change the target time
+        * Target Time - Change the target time
 * Buttons
     * Approve Charge - Approves a charge when 'Pending Approval' is on

+## Options
+Some options can be set from the 'Configure' menu in Home Assistant:
+* Never update an ongoing session - Override the default behaviour of the target time, percentage and preconditioning inputs and only ever update the schedule, not the current session.
+This was added as changing the current session can cause issues for customers on Intelligent Octopus Go.

 ## Coordinators
 Updates are made to entity states by polling the Ohme API.
 This is handled by 'coordinators' defined to Home Assistant, which refresh at a set interval or when externally triggered.